Wild Rebels: Music

 Songs and music, including the eponymous opening titles theme, were by Al Jacobs.
 The Florida garage band The Birdwatchers (Dave Chiodo Jr., Eddie Martinez, Joey Murcia, Robert Pucetti, and Sammy Hall) are shown performing the songs "And I Will" and "Can I Do It?" in the scene at Swinger's Paradise.
 Steve Alaimo also sings "You Don't Love Me" in the same sequence, with the Birdwatchers shown as providing backup.
 The song "I Like What I Know About You" is heard twice, first during a scene, and later at the film's finale.

 Reception

 The film was featured as an episode of the Comedy Central film-mocking television series Mystery Science Theater 3000, and was released on the Collection, Volume 9 box set.
-The episode is notable for giving Gypsy more character and personality whenever she's not running the Satellite of Love's higher functions.
+The episode is notable for giving Gypsy more character and personality whenever she is not running the Satellite of Love's higher functions.